 When the gesso isn’t necessary?

 If you buy a pre-primed canvas in the art store, it already has a layer of gesso on it.
 It’s easy to tell if the canvas is pre-primed – it will be bright white or black.
-Normally, all stretched canvas which you can buy in the art store is pre-primed.
+Normally, all stretched canvas that you can buy in the art store is pre-primed.
 You can also see sometimes ‘triple primed’ – be sure, it’s a canvas of very good quality.

 Gesso is a primer, that's why we call prepared canvas "pre-primed".
 Should you gesso a primed canvas?
 No, if you find it smooth enough.